Kiffhost/exalted-scripture-understanding/Charms/Solar/Lore/Legendary Scholar’s Curriculum.md

 Prerequisite Charms:
   - "[[Flowing Mind Prana]]"
 ---
 This Charm upgrades the prerequisite, allowing the Solar to offer the committed experience points to ([[Essence]]) differentcharacters,vastlyreducinghercosttotrainmultiple specialists.
 She may also offer half the amount (rounded down) to ([[Essence]] * 5) additional characters.
-Bear in mind thattheLawgiverstillhastocommitsufficienttimetotraining all of these characters, or the experience points cannot bespenttoimprovetheirtraits.WiththisCharm,theSolar can confer Intimacies she does not personally hold.
+Bear in mind thattheLawgiverstillhastocommitsufficienttimetotraining all of these characters, or the experience points cannot bespenttoimprovetheirtraits.WiththisCharm,theSolar can confer [[Intimacy|Intimacies]] she does not personally hold.